 Q: Is my insurance company required to provide me advance notification if they are canceling my policy?

 A: Yes.
-A notice is generally required.
+Notice is generally required.
 Depending on the state you live in, the method of notification (regular, certified or registered mail) and the amount of advance notice may vary.